-i) we must now turn to see and understand the fundamental changes that English agriculture underwent in the 14th and 15th centuries ii) ending with the Tudor Enclosure movements of the later 15th century: chiefly involving the conversion of uninhabited arable lands into sheep pastures for wool production, and thus for the export boom in woollen broadcloths (1460s to 1540s).
+i) we must now turn to see and understand the fundamental changes that English agriculture underwent in the 14th and 15th centuries .

+ii) ending with the Tudor Enclosure movements of the later 15th century: initially, at this time, chiefly involving the conversion of uninhabited or unoccupied arable lands into sheep pastures for wool production, and thus for the export boom in woollen broadcloths (1460s to 1540s).